-The LRC is open every morning for students from 8:00am and every lunchtime for changing books, homework, internet research and careers information.
+The LRC is open every morning for students from 8:00am and every lunchtime when they can change their reading book; do their homework; conduct internet research and access careers information.
 Sixth Form students have access for the whole of the school day.
-It is also open for homework club every night after school until 4.30pm Monday to Thursday and 4pm in Friday.
+It is also open for homework club every night after school until 4.30pm Monday to Thursday.

 English Reading Lessons for Year 7 and 8 students are timetabled in the LRC (on a rota basis).
-During this time students read, review, discuss and change school reading books with the help and advice of the Learning Resource Manager: Ms Robinson.
+During this time students read, review, discuss and change school reading books with the help and advice